lancenacabuan/Shaliah/README.md

     that Jesus is not the almighty God, but a distinct being subordinate to God.
-They reject Trinitarian explanations that these reflect only Jesus' human nature or economical roles; rather, they see them as evidence of **ontological hierarchy**–Jesus is dependent on God.
+They reject Trinitarian explanations that these reflect only Jesus' human nature or economical roles; rather, they see them as evidence of **ontological hierarchy** – Jesus is dependent on God.
     A particularly important text is 1 Corinthians 8:6, which they read as differentiating *"one God, the Father"* from *"one Lord, Jesus Christ"*, not combining them into one
     being[\[62\]](https://en.wikipedia.org/wiki/Biblical_unitarianism#:~:text=To%20support%20these%20arguments%20Biblical,8).
-    Similarly, Ephesians 4:4-6 says "one God and Father of all, who is above all," which Unitarians take at face value–the Father alone is God and above all, including above the Lord Jesus whom He made Lord (Acts 2:36: "God has made him both Lord and Christ").
+    Similarly, Ephesians 4:4-6 says "one God and Father of all, who is above all," which Unitarians take at face value – the Father alone is God and above all, including above the Lord Jesus whom He made Lord (Acts 2:36: "God has made him both Lord and Christ").

 -   **Jesus' Exaltation and Divine Agency:** Biblical Unitarians do acknowledge that Jesus has been exalted to a position second only to God.
 After his resurrection, Jesus says, "All authority in heaven and on earth has been given to me" (Matt 28:18).
-Given–by whom?
+Given – by whom?
     By God the Father.
 They emphasize that Jesus did not inherently possess all authority, but God gave it to him upon raising him (cf.
     Philippians 2:9, "therefore God highly exalted him").
 Thus, Jesus